magento/knowledge-base/README.md

 ### Licensing

-This project is licensed under the Apache V2 License.
+This project is licensed under the Open Software License ("OSL") v.
+3.0.
 See [LICENSE](LICENSE) for more information.